 Blot your classic lipstick with a tissue.
 You’ll remove excess oils that disrupt the lipstick quickly, leaving the concentrated color pigments on the lip which will set like a gentle stain.
 If you don’t want to wear the lipstick as a stain, reapply another layer and repeat the blotting process until you reach the coverage you desire.

-I created a makeup kit sanitation checklist that should give yo I’ve made a free sanitation guide and you can check it out here.
+I created a makeup kit sanitation checklist!
+Check it out here.

-Love all the free content I provide for you, consider making a donation to this show here, so I can continue providing you amazing free content and not feel stressed about it.
+Love all the free content I provide for you, consider making a donation to this show here so I can continue providing you amazing ad-free/unsponsored content.

 I’m Natalie, an American born makeup artist & makeup educator based in Wiesbaden, Germany.
 I truly believe that makeup, when applied well, can transform us in so many ways.
 My page is a space for inspiration, education, and advice.
 Thanks for being here & I’d love to connect with you!